-As at March 31, 2024, the Company has a negative working capital of \$13.5 million, which included cash and cash equivalent balance of \$57.5 million.
-The Company also has an accumulated deficit of \$519.1 million and incurred a net loss of \$8.0 million for the three months ended March 31, 2024.
-The working capital as at March 31, 2024 will not be sufficient to meet the Company's obligations, commitments and forecasted expenditures through March 31, 2025.
+As at December 31, 2024, the Company has a negative working capital of \$21.3 million, which includes a cash and cash equivalent balance of \$106.7 million.
+The Company also has an accumulated deficit of \$598.3 million and incurred a net loss of \$86.3 million for the year ended December 31, 2024.
+The working capital as of December 31, 2024 will not be sufficient to meet the Company's obligations, commitments and forecasted expenditures through December 30, 2025.

 Management is aware, in making its assessment, of material uncertainties related to events and conditions that may cast a substantial doubt upon the Company's ability to continue as a going concern, and accordingly, the appropriateness of the use of accounting principles applicable to a going concern.
-The accompanied unaudited condensed interim consolidated financial statements do not reflect the adjustments to the carrying values of assets and liabilities, expenses and financial position classifications that would be necessary if the going concern assumption was not appropriate.
+The accompanying audited consolidated financial statements for the year ended December 31, 2024 do not reflect the adjustments to the carrying values of assets and liabilities, expenses and financial position classifications that would be necessary if the going concern assumption was not appropriate.
 These adjustments could be material.

 In assessing whether a going concern assumption is appropriate, management considers all available information about the future, which is at least, but not limited to, twelve months from the end of the reporting period.
-In order to execute on its planned activities, the Company will be required to secure additional financing in the future, which may be completed in several ways including, but not limited to, a combination of selling investments from its existing portfolio, project debt finance, offtake or royalty financing and other capital markets alternatives.
-However, there can be no assurance that the Company will be able to obtain adequate financings in the future, or at terms favorable to the Company.
+In order to execute on its planned activities, the Company will be required to secure additional financing in the future, which may be completed in several ways including, but not limited to, a combination of asset sales, selling investments from its existing portfolio, project debt financing, offtake or royalty financing, and other capital markets alternatives.
+However, there can be no assurance that the Company will be able to obtain adequate financings in the future, or on terms favorable to the Company.